aragonzkresearch/leagueofidentity/README.md

 With the `facebook` token you can specify the option `--friends X` (to all commands) to associate the token only to Facebook users with at least `X` number of friends.
 This may have applications as anti-spam tool in blockchains since it makes harder to create fake users.
 ### Anonymity
 With the option `-anonymous` to `get_token.js` it is possible to request a token associated to an identity equal to the access token string specified to the argument `-A`; in such case you need to specify the access token string to the argument `-e` of all other commands.
-For security the servers should check if this token has not been already used but this is not done in the current demo.
+For security the servers should check whether the access token has not been already used but this is not done in the current demo.

 This option is compatible with the option `--group`; in such case you need to specify identities of the form `AT@domain` to the argument `-e` of the `encrypt.js, decrypt.js, sign.js, verify.js` commands, where `AT` is the access token specified to the `-A` argument of the `get_token.js` command.